Multi-consensus Decentralized Accelerated Gradient Descent: Multi-Consensus Decentralized Accelerated Gradient Descent

-\begin{remark} Theorem~\ref{thm:main} shows that our algorithm achieves the same computation complexity as that of the centralized Nesterov's accelerated gradient descent.
-At the same time, the communication complexity almost matches the known lower bound of decentralized optimization problem up to a factor of $\log \left(\frac{M}{L}\kappa_g\right)$.
-We conjecture that it may be possible to remove the $\log(\kappa_g)$ factor, because the term only comes from the inequality $\norm{\bby_t - x^*} \le \sqrt{\frac{2}{\mu}V_t}$ ($V_t$ is defined in Eqn.~\eqref{eq:V_t}) in the proof, which may be loose. \end{remark}
+\begin{remark} Theorem~\ref{thm:main_1} shows that \mudag~ achieves the same order of computation complexity as that of the centralized Nesterov's accelerated gradient descent.
+At the same time, the communication complexity nearly matches the known lower bound of decentralized optimization problem up to a factor of $\log \left({M\kappa_g}/{L}\right)$.
+We conjecture that it may be possible to remove the $\log(\kappa_g)$ factor, because the term only comes from the inequality $\norm{\bby_t - x^*} \le \sqrt{2V_t/{\mu}}$, where $V_t$ is defined in Eq.~\eqref{eq:V_t} in the proof, which may be loose. \end{remark}

-\begin{remark} Theorem~\ref{thm:main} only assumes that $f(x)$ is $\mu$-strongly convex and $L$-smooth, and $f_i(x)$ is $M$-smooth (note that unlike many previous works, our dependency on $M$ is logarithmic only).
-Thus, our algorithm can be used in the case where $f_i(x)$ can be non-convex.
-This kind of problem has been widely studied in the recent years \citep{allen2018katyusha,garber2016robust} and one important example is the fast PCA by shift-invert method \citep{garber2016robust}.
-In the previous works such as \citep{seaman2017optimal,li2018sharp,li2019decentralized,qu2019accelerated}, each $f_i(x)$ is assumed to be convex or even strongly convex in order to prove linear convergence.
-Therefore, our algorithm has a wider range of applications. \end{remark}
+\begin{remark} Theorem~\ref{thm:main_1} and~\ref{thm:main} only assume that $f(x)$ is $\mu$-strongly convex and $L$-smooth, and $f_i(x)$ is $M$-smooth (note that unlike many previous works, our dependency on $M$ is logarithmic only).
+Thus, our algorithms can be used when $f_i(x)$ is possibly non-convex.
+This kind of problem has been widely studied in recent years \citep{allen2018katyusha,garber2016robust} and one important example is the fast PCA by shift-invert method \citep{garber2016robust}.
+In contrast, the previous works~\citep{seaman2017optimal,li2018sharp,li2019decentralized,qu2019accelerated,kovalev2020optimal,li2021accelerated} require the (strong) convexity of $f_i(x)$ to obtain the linear convergence rate. \end{remark}